 Disney Channel has just provided us with these two sneak peeks at the upcoming preview of its new animated series Fish Hooks, the tales of three tween fish navigating the perils of high school.
 The series will premiere on Disney Channel beginning September 24, but viewers will get a chance to preview the series tomorrow night following the premiere of Camp Rock 2 The Final Jam.

-In the preview episode, titled “Bea Stays in the Picture,” Bea asks Milo and Oscar to help her get back a bad school photo from yearbook editor Clamantha before it’s published.
+In the preview episode, titled “Bea Stays in the Picture,” Bea (Chelsea Staub) asks Milo (Kyle Massey) and Oscar (Justin Roiland) to help her get back a bad school photo from yearbook editor Clamantha before it’s published.
 Oscar distracts Clamantha by taking her on a date while Bea and Milo sneak into the yearbook office to retrieve the photo.

 As expected, Apple today announced that television programs in HD format will now be available for rent through iTunes 10, which is now available for download.
 Apple promises thousands of episodes, many of which will be available the day after broadcast.
 The Disney/ABC Television Group is well represented in the initial offering, with shows from ABC, ABC Family and Disney Channel joining shows from Fox and BBC America.

 Each episode rental costs $.99 and can be viewed on Mac, PC, iPhone, iPod Touch and Apple TV.
 You’ll have thirty days from rental to begin watching the episode and 48 hours from that point to complete watching it before the rental period expires.